lautarodragan/minesweeper/README.md

 ### Challenge 1: Recursion

 The only challenging mechanic is triggered when you click on an empty cell: all surrounding empty cells must be cleared, and so on.
-This is simple recursion, the same used by the Flood Fill of MS Paint and other simple paint programs.
+This is simple recursion, the same used by the [Flood Fill](https://en.wikipedia.org/wiki/Flood_fill) of MS Paint and other simple paint programs.

 Luckily I've already implemented this in the past while developing game engines — flood fill is an useful tool when editting 2D top-down RPG maps.
-The hidden challenge in the recursion is an easily reachable stack overflow, which can be avoided controlling the max depth of recursive calls, storing temporary state in a list.
-There are probably more efficient solutions to the problem, but this one works pretty well.
-If the board is small the stack overflow may not even be a problem, though.
+The hidden challenge in the recursion is an easily reachable stack overflow, which can be avoided controlling the max depth of recursive calls and storing temporary state in a list.

+In all likelyhood there are way more efficient solutions to this problem, but this one works pretty well.
+If the board is small the stack overflow may not even be a problem.

 Doing this recursion server-side at scale would probably be a huge challenge, which would require research and experimentation.
 But we're not going for scalability right now.